A detailed statistical analysis of the mass profiles of galaxy clusters: Density profile models

 where $\rho_0$ and $r_s$ are scaling constants to be determined for each halo individually.
 The inner power-law slope is $\alpha$ and the outer slope is $\beta$, while the width of the transition region is controlled by $\gamma$.
 We consider four such two-parameter profiles: the NFW \citep{1997ApJ...490..493N}, the Dehnen-McLaughlin \citep{2005MNRAS.363.1057D}, the Hernquist, and the Moore profile \citep{1998ApJ...499L...5M}.
 The properties of these models are summarized in Table \ref{tb:models}.

-We also consider three three-parameter models: Two are simply generalized NFW profiles where, in the first case, we allow the inner slope $\alpha$ to vary.
-The motivation for this slopeNFW model was already apparent from the introduction.
+We also consider three three-parameter models: Two are simply generalized NFW profiles where, in the first case, we allow the inner slope $\alpha$ to vary in order to measure the cuspiness of the halos.
 The second case, transNFW, is also a generalization of the NFW where now the transition parameter $\gamma$ is free.
 Such a profile can mimic a steeper inner slope by pushing the inner power law behavior closer to the center.
 The third profile is the S\'ersic (or Einasto) profile \citep{1963BAAA....6...41S,1969Ap......5...67E},

 where the parameter $n$ determines the shape of the profile.
 For $n=4$ the de Vaucouleurs' law describing the surface brightness of elliptical galaxies is recovered.
 The shape parameter is sometimes given as $\alpha_s=n^{-1}$.
-Recently, the S\'ersic profile has been claimed to provide a better fit than the NFW to Milky Way-sized haloes formed in numerical simulations, and, interestingly, with a shape parameter that varies significantly from halo to halo \citep{2007ApJ...666..181S,2008arXiv0810.1522N}.
+Recently, the S\'ersic profile has been claimed to provide a better fit than the NFW to Milky Way-sized haloes formed in numerical simulations, and, interestingly, with a shape parameter that varies significantly from halo to halo \citep{2007ApJ...666..181S,2010MNRAS.402...21N}.

 We map the scale radius $r_s$ and scale densities $\rho_s$ or $\rho_0$ of each model to the model-independent parameters $r_{-2}$ and $\rho_{-2}$, which are the radius at which the slope of the density profile is $-2$ and the density at that radius, respectively.
-This mapping makes comparison of the models easier and enables identical priors to be used in the statistical analysis in all models.
+This mapping makes comparison of the models easier and enables us to use identical priors in the statistical analysis in all models.